The Simulation Report allows you to create a simulation run text report that you can customize according to your specific purposes.

 Hydraulic Status - Determines whether a hydraulic status report should be generated.
 If YES is selected, the report will identify all network components that change status during each time step of the simulation and report the simulation time, the number of trials as well as the total demand, the total supply and the total stored.
 If FULL is selected, then the status report will also include information from each trial of each hydraulic analysis.
 This level of detail is only useful for de-bugging networks that become hydraulically unbalanced.
 If STATUS ONLY is selected, only the component status change is reported.
 The default is NO where no hydraulic information is reported.

 Node Reporting - Identifies which nodes will be reported on.
 Select to have ALL, NONE or a CUSTOM output.
-The CUSTOM option allows the user to specify a set of conditions for the node output.
+The CUSTOM option allows you to specify a set of conditions for the node output.
 If CUSTOM is selected, a custom condition must be created with the Customization tab.
 The default is NONE.

 Pipe Reporting - Identifies which links will be reported on.
 Select to have ALL, NONE or a CUSTOM output.
-The CUSTOM option allows the user to specify a set of conditions for the link output.
+The CUSTOM option allows you to specify a set of conditions for the link output.
 If CUSTOM is selected, a custom condition must be created with the Customization tab.
 The default is NONE.

 Generate Network Summary Table - Determines whether a summary table of number of network components and key analysis options are generated.